 Geoscience students experience off-campus study in a variety of settings and formats—from weekend field trips that examine geological sites in the Northeast to multi-week and full semester programs in distant US or foreign locations.
-Geoscience faculty lead two programs—the GEO 299 Geoscience Field Studies course, which is relatively easy to incorporate into a geoscience major program as it counts directly toward major requirements.
+Geoscience faculty lead the GEO 299 Geoscience Field Studies course, which is relatively easy to incorporate into a geoscience major program as it counts directly toward major requirements.
 However, with some careful planning, geoscience majors can also participate in other programs and still graduate on time.

 GEO 299 Geoscience Field Studies